databricks/cli/docs/commands.md

  * `--name` - Name of catalog.
  * `--owner` - Username of current owner of catalog.

-## `bricks cluster-policies` - Cluster policy limits the ability to configure clusters based on a set of rules.
+## `databricks cluster-policies` - Cluster policy limits the ability to configure clusters based on a set of rules.

 Cluster policy limits the ability to configure clusters based on a set of rules.
 The policy rules limit the attributes or attribute values available for cluster creation.
 Cluster